 Goal of the Game

-The goal of a game of SolForge is to reduce your opponent’s health from one hundred to zero.
-How you do this – whether by attacking with a swarm of creatures to win as quickly as possible or playing defense with powerful spells and structures until you can take over the game with a single unstoppable monster – is really up to you.
+You and your opponent each start a game of Solforge with 120 health, and the goal of the game is to reduce your opponent’s health to 0 by dealing damage with your creatures and spells.
+How you do this—whether it’s by attacking with a swarm of creatures to win as quickly as possible or playing defense with powerful spells until you can take over the game with a single unstoppable monster—is completely up to you.

-Cards in SolForge transform as the game goes on.
-At the beginning of a game, all of the cards in your deck are level one.
-Whenever you play a card, that card levels up, which means that copy of the card is removed from your deck and replaced with its higher level version.
-Every four turns your avatar levels up, and you reshuffle your discard pile back into your deck, allowing you to draw your higher level cards.
+Most cards in SolForge have three levels, and they transform as the game goes on.
+At the beginning of a game, all of the cards in your deck start at level 1.
+When you play a card, it levels up, which means a higher level version of that card is into your discard pile.
+Every four turns, you increase in rank, and you reshuffle your discard pile into your deck, allowing you to draw your higher level cards.

 - Beginning of turn